Hardware-Assisted Parameterized Circuit Execution: Abstract

 \section{Abstract}

-Standard compilers for quantum circuits decompose arbitrary single-qubit gates into a sequence of physical $X_{\pi/2}$ pulses and virtual-$Z$ phase gates.
-Consequently, many circuit classes implement different logic operations but have an equivalent structure of physical pulses that only differ by changes in virtual phases.
-When many structurally-equivalent circuits need to be measured, generating sequences for each circuit is unnecessary and cumbersome, since compiling and loading sequences onto classical control hardware is a primary bottleneck in quantum circuit execution.
-In this work, we develop a hardware-assisted protocol for executing parameterized circuits on our FPGA-based control hardware, \texttt{QubiC}.
-This protocol relies on a hardware-software co-design technique in which software identifies structural equivalency in circuits and ``peels'' off the relevant parameterized angles to reduce the overall waveform compilation time.
-The hardware architecture then performs real-time ``stitching'' of the parameters in the circuit to measure circuits that implement a different overall logical operation.
-This work demonstrates significant speed ups in the total execution time for several different classes of quantum circuits.
+Standard compilers for quantum circuits decompose arbitrary single-qubit gates into a sequence of physical $X_{\pi/2}$ pulses and \emph{virtual}-$Z$ phase gates.
+Consequently, many circuit classes implement different logical operations but have an equivalent structure of physical pulses that only differ by changes in virtual phases.
+When many structurally-equivalent circuits need to be measured, generating sequences for each circuit is unnecessary and cumbersome; since compiling and loading sequences onto classical control hardware is a primary bottleneck in quantum circuit execution.
+In this work, we develop a hardware-assisted design for executing parameterized circuits integrated with an open-source FPGA-based control system, \texttt{QubiC}.
+This design leverages a hardware-software co-design where software creates a circuit template, \emph{unique circuit}, by identifying structurally-equivalent circuits and \emph{peels} the relevant parameters.
+The hardware architecture recreates the circuit by performing real-time \emph{stitching} of the parameters to the \emph{unique} circuit on FPGA.
+We demonstrate the effectiveness of this work through multiple quantum characterization, verification, and validation (QCVV) protocols, including randomized benchmarking and gate set tomography, which shows a significant speedup of $17.42\times$ to $995.05\times$ in compilation time, $64\%$ to $85\%$ of reduction in classical time with speedups of $2.81\times$ to $6.86\times$.

 \keywords{Quantum Computing, Parameterized Circuits, FPGA}